 Finalist for 2009 The Council on Botanical & Horticultural Libraries Literature Award!
 A Fresh Look at Taxonomy The most fundamental of all biological sciences, taxonomy underpins any long term strategies for reconstructing the great tree of life or salvaging as much biodiversity as possible. ...

-David L. Hawksworth
+Edited By David L. Hawksworth

 June 26, 2003